Registering with the Libraries

 Additionally, Alumni Association members may take advantage of a growing number of databases.
 Visit the Alumni Library's Members Only Research Tools page for a listing of databases and instructions for accessing.
 Users must enter their name and 10-digit membership ID to log in.

 Pennsylvania residents are eligible to register for a Resident Borrowers Card at Penn State library locations throughout the state and may borrow up to 100 circulating items.
-Resident Borrowers who also register online through the Libraries' Friends of Penn State page may:
+Resident Borrowers who also register online through the Libraries' OneID page may:

 - Place holds on items that are not currently available by clicking on the “I Want It” button from an item screen in The CAT.